DASH-Lab/FakeAVCeleb/README.md

 ## Results
 Our model achieves the following performance on benchmark:

-## Contributing
-This repository is copyrighted under GPLv3 license

 ## Citation
-If you use the FaceForensics++ data or code please cite:
+If you use the FakeAVCeleb data or code please cite:
 ```
 TBD